bigginlab/OxCompBio/tutorials/Python/setup.md

 From there, navigate to `00_Introduction` to open the notebooks within.

-Don't forget to close down the session and deactivate your environment when you are done!
+Don't forget to close down the session ("File" -> "Close and Halt" and then "Quit") and deactivate your environment when you are done!

 ```